vivekraj7773/Library-Management-System/README.md

 ## How to Run

-1. Clone this repository or download the `Calculator.java` file
+1. Clone this repository or download the `LibraryManagementSystem.java` file
 2. Open a terminal and navigate to the file directory
 3. Compile the code: